-The Berry Boys; The Speakers for the Dead is a documentary currently in pre-production here at ProductionShed.TV, being produced for TVNZ in collaboration with Sunday and Te Papa and with funding from NZ on Air.
+The Berry Boys is a part-animated "rockumentary" produced for TVOne in collaboration with Te Papa and TVNZ's Sunday programme with funding from NZ on Air.

 Interesting projects we have been working on recently